-The second part of shipbuilding contract usually by far the larger document, will be the detailed ship specifications that describe the construction of the ship, system by system, the standards to which the ship will be built, the certificates for the ship that the shipyard will be required to deliver, and other technical details.
-Buyers and their attorneys may be tempted to concentrate on the “legal” and “commercial” terms, and leave the specifications to the engineers, but that is a risky practice.
+Shipbuilding Contracts’ Second Part is by far the larger document, will be the detailed ship specifications that describe the construction of the ship, system by system, the standards to which the ship will be built, the certificates for the ship that the shipyard will be required to deliver, and other technical details.
+Buyers and their attorneys may be tempted to concentrate on the Legal and Commercial Terms, and leave the specifications to the engineers, but that is a risky practice.

-Any conflict between the terms of the main contract and the specifications could make enforcement of contract terms more difficult, and any omissions, ambiguity, or lack of standards in the specifications will limit the buyer’s ability to bring a claim under the contract.
+Any conflict between the Main Terms of Shipbuilding Contract and the specifications could make enforcement of contract terms more difficult, and any omissions, ambiguity, or lack of standards in the specifications will limit the buyer’s ability to bring a claim under the contract.

 Most Shipbuilding Contracts provide for the buyer to pay the shipyard through progress payments made over time with the last payment usually due at delivery.
 There is considerable variation in the timing of progress payments although it is typical for significant payments to be clue based upon construction milestones, such as first steel cutting and keel laying.